 1. How do I apply for a VITA grant?

 Applicants must utilize Grants.gov to apply for a VITA Grant.
-Extensive detail on the process for application and its requirements are covered in the Publication 4671, VITA Program Overview and Application Instructions.
+Extensive details on the application process and its requirements are covered in the Publication 4671, VITA Program Overview and Application Instructions.

 2. Will all applications be considered?